A Large Collection of Real-world Pediatric Sleep Studies: Background Summary

 Computational algorithms that learn from large amounts of data have seen remarkable success in healthcare, particularly with the proliferation of electronic health records (EHR) and improved sensors.
 Regrettably, without a curated and comprehensive dataset of substantial size and accessibility, pediatric sleep has not been able to fully benefit from such opportunities yet.
 As a first step, this data descriptor introduces the Nationwide Children's Hospital (NCH) Sleep DataBank, which has 3,984 pediatric sleep studies on 3,673 unique patients conducted at NCH between 2017 and 2019, along with the patients' longitudinal clinical data.
 They were gathered in the real-world clinical setting at NCH as opposed to, for example, a controlled clinical trial.
 The published PSG contain the patient's physiological signals as well as the technician's assessment of the sleep stages and descriptions of additional irregularities \cite{kushida_practice_2005}.
 The accompanying 5.6 million records of clinical data are extracted from the EHR, and are separated into encounters, medications, measurements (e.g. body mass index), diagnoses, and procedures.
 The dataset is deposited in the National Sleep Research Resource (NSRR) \cite{zhang2018national} and Physionet \cite{goldberger2000physiobank, physionet_nch}, and can be requested from \url{https://sleepdata.org/datasets/nchsdb} or \url{https://physionet.org/content/nch-sleep}.
 Accompanying code in Python to assist users in interacting with the dataset is published at \url{https://github.com/liboyue/sleep\_study}.

-We expect the NCH Sleep DataBank to be used to study many problems related to pediatric sleep, including but not limited to: \begin{itemize} \item Automatic sleep stage classification, especially algorithms that combine modalities beyond EEG or ECG \cite{grigg-damberger_visual_2007, berry_aasm_2017, berry_aasm_2018, fiorillo_automated_2019, yan_multi-modality_2019}, \item Automatic real-time sleep disorder (e.g. OSA) detection \cite{mendonca_review_2018, xie_real-time_2012}, \item Diagnosis prediction, \item Identifying patient subgroups that could affect their symptoms or best courses of treatment, e.g. as suggested for insomnia \cite{benjamins_insomnia_2017}, \item Treatment (e.g. medications and procedures) efficacy analysis. \end{itemize}
+We expect the NCH Sleep DataBank to be used to study many problems related to pediatric sleep, including but not limited to: \begin{itemize} \item Automatic sleep stage classification, especially algorithms that combine modalities beyond EEG or ECG \cite{grigg-damberger_visual_2007, berry_aasm_2017, berry_aasm_2018, fiorillo_automated_2019, yan_multi-modality_2019}. \item Automatic real-time sleep disorder (e.g. OSA) detection \cite{mendonca_review_2018, xie_real-time_2012}. \item Diagnosis prediction. \item Patient subtyping.
+There is increasing evidence that many sleep disorders (e.g. insomnia \cite{benjamins_insomnia_2017}) are heterogeneous and have different subtypes.
+Identifying them can help us understand the disorder better and develop a more tailored course of treatment for different groups of patients. \item Treatment (e.g. medications and procedures) efficacy analysis. \end{itemize}